|Start dates||Every week on a Friday|

 All PoD Nepal volunteers can also join our PoD Friday volunteering group where we organise for the team to volunteer in Pokhara led by Chrissy, our PoD volunteer manager.

 Read what past volunteers have said about this project in our Nepal volunteer reviews.

-Volunteers usually work five days per week for around four to six hours per day.
+Volunteers usually work five days per week for around five hours per day.
 Child care volunteers in Nepal help with the day to day running of the centres and each day will be different, volunteer may be involved helping the children eat lunch as well as organising activities for the children.
 Volunteers should come prepared with ideas for activities suitable for children of different ages – think of your favourite playground games, nursery rhymes, stories and arts & crafts sessions!